12 Things To Do When Your Flight's Canceled or Delayed

-“[I]f you can provide evidence of financial loss caused by a delay on an international flight, and prove that the airline could have prevented it by taking 'reasonable measures,' then you may be able to claim further compensation under the Montreal Convention, a treaty that covers most international travel.
+As Airfare Watchdog explained in 2017, “[I]f you can provide evidence of financial loss caused by a delay on an international flight, and prove that the airline could have prevented it by taking 'reasonable measures,' then you may be able to claim further compensation under the Montreal Convention, a treaty that covers most international travel.
 Under its Article 22, it stipulates a maximum payout of 4150 SDRs (currently $5870).”

-(By the way, an SDR, or "Special Drawing Right," is an international unit based on a basket of five currencies: the U.S. dollar, the pound sterling, the Euro, the Japanese yen, and the Chinese renminbi.
+(By the way, an SDR, or “Special Drawing Right,” is an international unit based on a basket of five currencies: the U.S. dollar, the pound sterling, the euro, the Japanese yen, and the Chinese renminbi.
 It's the main unit used by the International Monetary Fund.)

 4. Check your connecting flight status immediately.

 In most cases, the airline will put you on the next available flight to your destination—but it may not alert you to that fact.
 Call or check customer service immediately to get an update on your status.
 In some instances, the airline might have automatically rebooked you on a completely different route to your destination.
-(In the case of one Mental Floss editor, a delayed flight from Chicago to New York transformed into a multi-segment marathon from Chicago to Grand Rapids to Dallas to New York.)

 5. Make some calls as soon as your flight is delayed or canceled.

 If you rented a car, let the agency at your destination know about your delayed flight status.
-If you think the flight delay might last into the night (or will become a canceled flight at some point) and the airline doesn't seem to be budging on handing out those hotel perks, it may also be worth booking a hotel yourself just in case.
-Most hotels don’t charge until you check in, so—pending the accommodation’s cancellation policy—there might be nothing to lose if the airline manages to pull through.
+If you think the flight delay might last into the night (or will become a canceled flight at some point) and the airline doesn’t seem to be budging on handing out those hotel perks, it may also be worth booking a hotel yourself just in case.
+Some hotels don’t charge until you check in, so—pending the accommodation’s cancellation policy—there might be nothing to lose if the airline manages to pull through.

 6. Do some research on chronically delayed flights.